SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/MagneticFieldSensing/_index.md

 [^divZeroJoke]: That is, \\(\infty/0\\) for this curve, which as we all know is "a suffusion of yellow" in your calculator.

 Suppose all the ideal inductors are used up and you have to order a real inductor from Digi-Key.
-You find that it has 26&#8486; of resistance due to the many turns of thin wire.
+You find that it has {{< units 26 ohm >}} of resistance due to the many turns of thin wire.
 You plug this into your circuitmaker model:

 ![Model of real-world parallel LC circuit](real_parallel_LC.png)